ktorio/ktor-documentation/topics/creating_static_website.md

 ### Add HTML page {id="html_page"}

 Of course, we are not limited to images – HTML files, or CSS and JavaScript would work just as well.
-We can take advantage of this fact to add a small "About me" page as the first real part of our journal application – a static page that can contain some information about us, this project, or whatever else we might fancy.
+We can take advantage of this fact to add a small 'About me' page as the first real part of our journal application – a static page that can contain some information about us, this project, or whatever else we might fancy.

 To do so, let's create a new file inside `src/main/resources/files/` called `aboutme.html`, and fill it with the following contents: